 A leaky roof can be disastrous for a Charlotte commercial building.
 Water can damage expensive machinery and inventory and even force you to close your storefront for weeks on end.
 That’s why it’s so important to hire an experienced roofing contractor.

 Reputable roofing companies like Vision Roofing can identify the cause of your commercial roof leak and then create an action plan for resolving the problem.
-As a local Charlotte company, Vision Roofing also offers routine roof maintenance so that you can avoid common roofing issues.
+As a local Charlotte roofing company, Vision Roofing also offers routine roof maintenance so that you can avoid common roofing issues.